Ian Sinnett Joins HOK to Lead Healthcare Practice in Gulf Coast Region

 Recent projects have included an expansion at Methodist Richardson Medical Center, multiple Texas locations for Baylor Scott & White Health, University Health System’s capital improvement project in San Antonio, renovations and expansions at Saint Francis Health System in Tulsa, and Hospital Corporation of America (HCA)’s OU Medical Center and Cancer Hospital expansion in Oklahoma City.

 In his new position, Sinnett is the primary representative for HOK’s healthcare practice for the Gulf Coast region.
 He is responsible for business development and for ensuring that the firm’s project teams understand healthcare client challenges and address them with innovative, affordable and sustainable design solutions that enhance efficiency, quality, safety and patient outcomes.

-“Ian brings great energy and a client-centric focus to our healthcare practice,” said Jay Tatum, AIA, LEED AP, management principal of HOK’s Gulf Coast region.
+“Ian brings great energy and a client-centric focus to our healthcare practice,” said Jay Tatum, AIA, LEED AP, managing principal of HOK’s Gulf Coast region.
 “He knows the market and has significant healthcare planning and lean healthcare design and implementation experience.
 We are pleased to have him on our leadership team.”

 “We want to build long-term relationships with our clients,” said Sinnett.
 “I’m looking forward to working with our team to introduce new, value-added project delivery and healthcare concepts to the regional market.”

 Sinnett recently earned his Board Certificate in healthcare architecture from The American College of Healthcare Architects (ACHA).
 He joins the ranks of more than 400 ACHA colleagues in the US and Canada who have received this significant architectural credential.
 ACHA requires its certificate holders to work toward the improvement of healthcare architecture on behalf of the public, to practice in an ethical manner and to maintain the highest standards in the specialized field of healthcare architecture.